vm-wylbur/ntt/docs/archive-extraction-plan.md

 **Contingency:**
 - Consolidate small partitions if needed
-- Use single partition for all virtual media (architectural change)
+- Use single partition for all extracted media (architectural change)

 ### Risk 3: Processing Too Slow